Castel Sant’Angelo History | Detailed Timeline, Architecture & Facts

 Transformation into a Fortress

-In the 5th century AD, the Mausoleum of Hadrian underwent a significant transformation.
 Due to the shifting political and security needs of Rome during a tumultuous period of decline and invasions, the mausoleum was converted into a military fortress.
-Emperor Honorius played a crucial role in this transformation by incorporating the building into the Aurelian Walls, enhancing Rome's defensive capabilities.
-This fortified structure, which would later be known as Castellum Crescentii in the Middle Ages, successfully protected the Vatican from the Vandals of Genseric's plundering in 455 AD.
-By the early 6th century, the building had taken on another role as a state prison, utilized by Theodoric.
+Emperor Honorius played a pivotal role in incorporating the building into Aurelian Walls, strengthening Rome's defenses.
+This fortified structure, later known as Castellum Crescentii in the Middle Ages, successfully protected the Vatican from the Vandals of Genseric's plundering in 455 AD.
+In the early 6th century, Theodoric repurposed the building, turning it into a state prison.

 Renaissance and Baroque Additions